-The Administering Authority does not account for each employer's assets separately.
-Instead, the Fund asks the A actuary is required to estimate the apportionment of the assets of the whole Fund between the employers, at each triennial valuation.
+The Fund does not account for each employer's assets separately.
+Instead, the Fund asks the Actuary to estimate the apportionment of assets of the whole Fund between the employers at each triennial valuation.

-This apportionment uses the income and expenditure figures provided for keycertain cash flows for each employer.
+This apportionment uses the income and expenditure figures provided for key cash flows for each employer.
 This process adjusts for transfers of liabilities between employers participating in the Fund, but does make a number of simplifying assumptions.
 The split is calculated using an actuarial technique known as "analysis of surplus".